I. Genuine, Not an Imitation

 In a New Yorker profile of Coach K―the co-founder of the revered Atlanta-based record label Quality Control―senior writer Kelefa Sanneh provides an excellent portrait of Thanksgiving in Atlanta with QC artists Quavo and Takeoff of Migos (Offset wasn’t present) giving away free turkeys.
 The location of their charity wasn’t provided to the public beforehand, but surrounding shoppers weren’t surprised to learn who was in the U-Haul truck.

-In fact, the image of a neighborhood rap star was how FX’s Atlanta creator, writer, and star Donald Glover imaged Paper Boi from the very beginning:
+The image of a neighborhood rap star was how FX’s Atlanta creator, writer, and star Donald Glover imaged Paper Boi from the very beginning:

 “Paper Boi’s, you know, he’s, like, a real dope-boy rapper.
 He’s like a real Atlanta, like, dope-boy rapper, like, kind of archetypical dope-boy rapper that we—I don’t know, like me and my brother kind of grew up on, like that kind of feel where it’s like, yeah, like, you know, almost like hood famous.
 Like, they’re in your neighborhood, but you also hear them on the radio because they’re famous for, you know, selling, but also just, like, you know, coming up with something catchy.” —Donald Glover, “Donald Glover Challenges Stereotypes About Rappers In Atlanta”

 Glover and FX’s Atlanta writing staff portray this context in the aftermath of Alfred’s arrest.
 His face is on the news, his song is on the radio, and publications like Complex are giving him coverage.
-He experiences the immediate recognition that comes with reaching the next plateau of local celebrity—requests to take photos with strangers, newfound favoritism from local businesses, his actions imitated by neighborhood children, and the feeling of watchful eyes in the most casual of locations.
+He experiences the immediate recognition that comes with reaching the next plateau of a local celebrity—requests to take photos with strangers, newfound favoritism from local businesses, his actions imitated by neighborhood children, and the feeling of watchful eyes in the most casual of locations.

 Before the episode ends, a masked man arrives at his front door, and asks, “Does Paper Boi live here?”
 The scene exemplifies how celebrity is a magnet, and the gravitational pull will bring guests to your welcome mat.
 You won’t always know them, but they will know you.